mrkatebzadeh/saba/README.md

 ## Prerequisites ##

-Before you install SaBA, you must have the following libraries:
+Before you install Saba, make sure you have docker installed on your system.

-- cmake
-- rdma-core libibverbs1 librdmacm1 libibmad5 libibumad3 librdmacm1 ibverbs-providers rdmacm-utils infiniband-diags libfabric1 ibverbs-utils libibverbs-dev

 ## Install ##